longshotlabs/meteor-template-extension/README.md

 Template.foo2.inheritsHooksFrom("foo");
 ```

 In this example, both templates are rendered.
 Both use the `bar` helper defined on "foo" to resolve `{{bar}}`.
 Both fire the click event defined on "foo".
-Additionally, the "foo2" template will inherit the `foo.created` callback and log 'foo' to the console upon creation.
+The "foo2" template will inherit the `foo.created` callback and log 'foo' to the console upon creation.

+Additionally, these methods can be called with an array of template names: `Template.foo2.inheritsHooksFrom(['foo', 'bar', 'baz']);`

 ## copyAs(newTemplateName)